Director, Office of the Vice-President (Administration) and University Registrar

 A discloser will be provided with reasonable information about the outcome(s) of any investigation.
 This information must be given in writing.

 Where a disclosure relates to conduct or actions of the Vice-President (Administration) and University Registrar personally, the disclosure should be made to the Vice-Chancellor and President or, if received by another staff member or officer of QUT, must be referred immediately to the Vice-Chancellor and President.
-In this circumstance, the Vice-Chancellor and President will undertake the role of PID coordinator as set out in this policy.
+In this circumstance, the Vice-Chancellor and President will undertake the role of public interest disclosure (PID) coordinator as set out in this policy.

 Should a conflict of interest arise due to the Vice-President (Administration) and University Registrar’s prior involvement in a case, this will be managed consistent with the requirements of the Conflict of interest policy (B/8.7).
 If the Vice-President (Administration) and University Registrar steps aside due to a conflict issue, the Vice-Chancellor and President will undertake the role of PID coordinator.

 The Vice-Chancellor and President may delegate the PID coordinator role to another senior officer in appropriate cases.

-The Vice-President (Administration) and University Registrar must keep a record of all disclosures made under this policy (even where the disclosure is determined not to be a PID under the Act) and of the management steps taken.
+The Vice-President (Administration) and University Registrar must keep a record of all disclosures made under this policy (even where the disclosure is determined not to be a public interest disclosure (PID) under the Public Interest Disclosure Act) and of the management steps taken.
 Records will be held in the corporate records system, with highly restricted access controls.
+PID disclosures are reported to the Queensland Ombudsman within 30 days of assessment as a PID.

 In managing disclosures, the University will, to the greatest extent possible, keep the disclosure and the identity of the discloser confidential.
 This confidential information may be disclosed, in accordance with relevant provisions of the Act to a respondent but only if it is essential in order to afford natural justice to that person, and if it is unlikely that a reprisal may be taken against the discloser.

-All parties involved in a PID, including the discloser, are obliged to maintain confidentiality both during and after the PID process.
+All parties involved in a public interest disclosure (PID), including the discloser, are obliged to maintain confidentiality both during and after the PID process.
 This protects the rights of both the discloser and respondents, and minimises risks relating to reprisals.